Where We Went:

 Sandy explained to the girls about why CBB exists and shared that each middle class household in our area owns an average of 15 children’s books while low-income neighborhoods show a ratio of 1 book per 300 kids.
 Those numbers are almost unreal to the girls, so Sandy held up this illustration:

-The low-income neighborhood has one small checkmark, representing 1 book.
+Each green sticker represents 20 books.
+The middle class neighborhood has their sheet covered.
+The low-income neighborhood has one small checkmark, representing 1 book. |

 She gave us a brief tour of the small donated space, informing how books are sorted before they are given away.
 Then the girls got a history lesson.
 Sandy went into detail about the origin of books, why books are important, and even let the girls page through various story books from around the world.
 Who knew the afternoon could be so educational?